-Understanding Enlarged Lymph Nodes
+Understanding Swollen/Enlarged Lymph Nodes in the Neck

 What are Enlarged Lymph Nodes?

-Enlarged lymph nodes in the neck, medically known as cervical lymphadenopathy, is a condition where the lymph nodes in the cervical area (the neck) become swollen or enlarged.
+Enlarged/swollen lymph nodes in the neck, medically known as cervical lymphadenopathy, is a condition where the lymph nodes in the cervical area (the neck) become swollen or enlarged.
 Lymph nodes are small, bean-shaped glands throughout the body (in the neck, under your chin, in your armpits and in your groin) that play a crucial role in the immune system.
 They act as filters for foreign particles and cancer cells, and they are sites where immune responses are initiated.

 In some instances, lymph swelling in the neck may signal the presence of cancer.

-Symptoms of Enlarged Lymph Nodes
+Symptoms of Swollen Lymph Nodes

 The primary symptom of cervical lymphadenopathy is the noticeable swelling (larger than 1cm) of the lymph nodes in the neck.
 Other symptoms may accompany the swelling, depending on the underlying cause: